appuniversum/ember-appuniversum/tests/dummy/app/templates/docs/outline/getting-started.md

 ## Installing

+Before you get started, you'll need to have [ember](https://emberjs.com) and [ember-cli-sass](https://www.npmjs.com/package/ember-cli-sass) installed.

-You can install the ember-appuniversum addon as an [npm package](https://www.npmjs.com/package/@appuniversum/ember-appuniversum).
+Going forward, you can install the ember-appuniversum addon as an [npm package](https://www.npmjs.com/package/@appuniversum/ember-appuniversum).

 ## Customising the SCSS for your project